 Believe it or not, caffeine is actually a psychoactive substance, and this means that your morning coffee works similarly to many recreational drugs.
 But don’t worry – a lot of research has been done about this compound, and we have a very detailed understanding of the ways in which caffeine affects brain chemistry.

 Caffeine generally makes people more alert and awake.
-This is because the chemical, itself, is able to slot into special receptors in your brain and block out other chemicals that signal sleepiness and drowsiness.
+This is because the chemical, itself, can slot into special receptors in your brain and block out other chemicals that signal sleepiness and drowsiness.
 This helpful guide has a lot of information.

 Interestingly, it’s for this reason that many coffee drinkers report headaches if they don’t get their caffeine fix.
 Because our bodies grow accustomed to these receptors being blocked, our brains learn to produce more and more adenosine, which is the chemical that tells the body to go to sleep.
 When we have a shortage of caffeine, this adenosine floods our brains and it can be too much.